 Although nierika refers to practically any ritual object, this name was originally given to square or round tablets with a hole in the center and decorated with designs made with colored yarn.
-In ancient times, they were crafted with naturally dyed wollen yarns.
+In ancient times, they were crafted with naturally dyed woolen yarns.
 During the 20th Century, wool was replaced with cotton and later with industrial yarns.
 Another change started in the 1940's when the Wixaritari began to migrate to cities, the ritual tablets started growing in size.
 What was once meant to be an offering was transformed into a simple handicraft, an object you could sell.
 Modernity and necessity mutated what was originally a nierika, a ritual object, into a mundane sellable handicraft.

 Today there are important Huichol art collections that possess unique pieces created by men who transformed the voice of the gods into beautiful, colorful images.
 Some works narrate the original myths, yet others portray the Huichols' main festivities, their daily life, and even the healing power of a mara'akame.
 Most tell about the magic that lives in the peyote, in the deer, in corn, in the eagle, in the rain, in the sun, in the snake ...

-Although not all handicraft creations are based on the cosmogonic vision of a mara'akame, since nowadays most are made only as mere decorative works, in them the artisans' creativity, free of its religious burden, expresses the aesthetic balance of a people used to communicating with color, lines, and the figurative or abstract images of their environment.
+Although not all handicraft creations are based on the cosmogonic vision of a mara'akame, since nowadays most are made only as mere decorative works, in them the artisans' creativity, free of its religious burden, expresses the aesthetic balance of a people used to communicate with color, lines, and the figurative or abstract images of their environment.

 Gourds, Life Containers

 Just as with the small nierika tablets, the rukures, which are gourds covered with wax and nowadays decorated with colored beads, also suffered a series of transformations through time.
 Long ago, ant-hill stones or corn kernels, bean or pumpkin seeds, small crystal rocks, deer meat or hair, wax figures, and even cotton balls, were glued onto the gourds.
-First they sketched the figure with wax, and then they filled it to create the desired images.
+First, they sketched the figure with wax, and then they filled it to create the desired images.

 These used to be representations of requests, needs, and were deposited in sacred places with the idea that "just as water is drunk out of a glass or food eaten off a plate, so the gods drink the requests that are put in the gourds, thus more easily finding out what the person wants."